Things change. People change. Habits change. Even hair removal has changed.

 And there’s more: the Keramene cream includes vitamin D, which has conditioning and protective benefits, as well as witch hazel, which helps to prevent ingrown hairs.
 It leaves your skin feeling moisturized, it’s ideal for use on your arms, legs, back, and pubic areas, and it’s specifically formulated to treat sensitive areas of your skin and body.

-DSL Laboratories, the manufacturer of Keramene’s Body Hair Minimizer, recommends that you use the cream daily after you shave.
+DS Laboratories, the manufacturer of Keramene’s Body Hair Minimizer, recommends that you use the cream daily after you shave.
 You don’t need to rinse the product after application.

 - Reduces hair growth with few side effects